alphagov/government-service-design-manual/about/index.md

 This website is a resource to help you and your team achieve the Digital by Default Standard.

 Remember, this site is an ‘alpha’ prototype.
-We are continuing to work on the material on this site, and will add more guidance and features before it is launched in April 2013.
+We are continuing to work on the content that is hosted here, and will add more guidance and features before it is launched in April 2013.

 ## The Digital by Default Service Standard